Penalties for a 4th Texas DWI Offense

 While the minimum two years imprisonment does not increase between a third DWI offense and fourth DWI offense, the minimum may matter less by the time the defendant reaches a fourth offense.
 The concern is that any leniency with which the court may have treated the defendant whose third offense moved the punishment from a misdemeanor to a third-degree felony is likely gone by the time of a fourth DWI offense.
 A third offense may still seem like an unusual run of very bad luck.
 A fourth DWI offense seems far more clearly to reflect a serious problem.

 Because judges may be inclined to increase the minimum sentence when a defendant moves from a third DWI offense to a fourth DWI offense, the skilled advocacy of an experienced and respected DWI defense attorney like Doug Murphy becomes especially important.
-As a Board Certified DWI Specialist and nationally recognized DWI lecturer, Doug has the insight, reputation, and discernment to show the court why it should impose the most-reasonable minimum term.
+As a Board Certified DWI lawyer and nationally recognized DWI lecturer, Doug has the insight, reputation, and discernment to show the court why it should impose the most reasonable minimum term.
 To the convicted defendant, every day of potential incarceration counts.
 Don't fool around with jail terms.

 Accelerating Enhancements

 The possibility also exists that two intoxication crimes in one event can supply the basis for penalty enhancement.
-For example, in Ex parte Benson, 459 SW3d 67 (2015), a Texas appellate court held that intoxication assault and felony DWI are separate offenses for the enhancement statute Texas Penal Code 49.09, even when the assault and DWI occurred in the same event.
+For example, in Ex parte Benson, 459 SW3d 67 (2015), a Texas appellate court held that intoxication assault and felony DWI are separate offenses for the enhancement statute (Texas Penal Code 49.09), even when the assault and DWI occurred in the same event.
 More significantly, Texas law also presents a risk that the court may treat a fourth DWI offense not simply as a third-degree felony but as a second-degree felony.
 To appreciate that risk, first consider the differences in felony degrees.

 Felony Degrees